modehnal/GNOMETerminalAutomation/article/presentation_article.md

 I will give more thorough example within the `'gnome-terminal'` project.

-## Usage with Wayland - gnome-ponytail-daemon
+## How are we dealing with automation on Wayland?
+The gnome-ponytail-daemon

 While the example provided above will work for Xorg.
 For Wayland there is an extra step we need to do to successfuly navigate the application via correct coordinates.